delvedor/Tyval/vademecum.md

 Below you will find all the main parts of the code and their explanation.

 ### **toFunction** method
-This method is the core of the library, its purpose is to take all the validation function and merge them into a single function.
+This method is the core of the library, its purpose is to take all the validation function and merge them into a single function via code generation.
 Before starting with the explanation let me introduce the main parameters that we are gonna to use.
-- `validators`, an array with all the validation function, every function of tyval pushes a function into this array when is called, in this way when toFunction is called, it knows which function it has to merge together.
+- `validators`, an array with all the validation function, every time you call a validator function, Tyval pushes the function's code inside this array, in this way when toFunction is called, it knows which function it has to merge together.
-- `functionCode`, who is a string with all the function code.
+- `functionCode`, is the string with all the function code.
-- `parameters` is an object with all the parameters passed to the validation function.
+- `parameters` is an object with all the parameters passed to the validation functions.

 Ok, now we can start:
 First, *toFunction* declare the first part of *functionCode*: